Report requirements

 F17 Plots must be either vectorized images (e.g., PDF or SVG) or high-resolution rasterized images (e.g., PNG) and must not be screenshots or other low-resolution images.

-F18 References to figures and tables in the text should be by number (e.g., “Fig. 1”, or “Figure 1” at the start of a sentence) and not by location (e.g., “the above figure”).
+F18 References to figures and tables in the text should be by number (e.g., “Fig. 1”) and not by location (e.g., “the above figure”).
+Use “Figure” if it is the first word of a sentence and use “Fig.” if it is anywhere else.

 F20 The font size of all text in a plot (e.g., legends, axis labels, etc.) should be both readable and close to the standard body text size.